tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 all the languages to the client, which probably would never need all the languages.
 So we must find an effective way to provide the language data only when required.

-Also, storing the data in JS format is not pretty flexible when letting external translators translate our app.
+Also, storing the data in JS format is not pretty flexible when letting external translators translate your app.
 They work with JSON, XLIFF, or other formats.
 So storing localization data as external resources makes much more sense.
 Of course, we can load such files manually in our custom solution, but the existing i18n libraries can help us with that.